7RU7H/Archive/Web-Hacking/SQLi/sqli.md

 SQL, "sequel" = Structured Query Language

 Databases maintained on database server as relational or non-relational databases interacted with query-based languages.
+Personally Identifiable Information(Pll) is defined as information that be used to distinguish or trace identity is often stored in SQL database.

 ##### Primary and Foreign Keys